tommason14/templates/README.md

 # templates

-Templates for various text files
+Templates for various text files.

+Currently, LaTeX and Rmarkdown templates are included.